emmyn1/MIST-4610-Group-5-1/README.md

 | salesID | INT | Foreign referencing the associated sales record |

 ## SQL Queries
+1. Show all of the albums for a specific artist.
+2. Which songs are the most popular based on streaming?
+3. Which albums have sold above 9,000,000 albums?
+4. Which hip hop feature has the most streams?
+5. Where should we look for new talent?
+(Which location generates the most revenue)
+6. Do pre or post 2000s albums generate the most sales?
+7. Which record label has released the most albums?
+8. Which artists have more total album sales than the average total sales of all artists
+9. Which locations have a city name that ends with “ville” (REGEX)
+10. Display producers who have never worked on a song in the Hip Hop genre (NOT EXISTS)

 | Feature                   | Query 1 | Query 2 | Query 3 | Query 4 | Query 5 | Query 6 | Query 7 | Query 8 | Query 9 | Query 10 |
 |---------------------------|---------|---------|---------|---------|---------|---------|---------|---------|---------|----------|
 | Multiple Table Join       |         |         |         |         |         |         |         |         |         |          |